TeamMacLean/small_genomes_SNPs/Results.md

 ![Image](https://github.com/pilarcormo/small_genomes_SNPs/blob/master/arabidopsis_datasets/dataset_small8kb/snp_distance_150gen/images_hyp.gif?raw=true)

-### Conclusion for the ratio hm/ht SNP density plot

-For small genomes like the ones shown in here (2 and 8 kb), for [the conditions used](https://github.com/pilarcormo/Lab_book_TSL/blob/master/14.10.14.md) and the fitness methods employed, the distribution plots for the ratio homozygous to heterozygous are different for each generation.

 ### Possible improvements I can think of

 - Try with a larger genome?
 - Increase the number of generations?
 - Try with new parameters.
 I could increase the select_num (number of permutations generated in each population).
-By increasing the number of permutations, we will have a best_permutation per generation with a better fitness score.
+By increasing the number of permutations, we will probably have a best_permutation per generation with a better fitness score.
 - Use the count_ratio method